Cat parasites and pests can be so frustrating! Between fleas, ticks, worms, and mites there are more than a few pests to worry about.

 The first and most common of the cat parasites is fleas.
 If you find yourself with a flea problem in your house, you are not alone.
 Many pet owners become plagued by these persistent parasites every year.
 It happened to us, even though our cats are indoors.

-Take a look at Fleas On Cats - Top 8 Facts To Use Against Fleas to get the inside track on these lovely houseguests.
-There are some little known facts that may be useful in their elimination.
+If you haven't seen it yet, take a look at these 8 little-known facts to use against fleas.
+It's key to get the inside track on these lovely houseguests.
+There are some interesting tricks that will be useful in their elimination.

 Your pet will scratch himself, of course.
 Also, there will be tiny black dust-like flecks where the cat sleeps, and in his fur.
 It is flea feces (composed of dried blood), mixed with eggs, and when you comb your cat you can look for this as a definite sign.

 As part of a natural approach to getting rid of fleas, vinegar proves to be a useful tool.
-Learn about the ways that vinegar kills fleas and you'll be one step ahead.
+Learn about the ways that vinegar can be used on fleas and you'll be one step ahead.

 Take a proactive approach, immediately.
 The reason for this lies in the life cycle of a flea.
 They multiply at an amazing rate.
 Females can lay around 50 eggs a day, and when those hatch, they will do the same.